cedeber/concise-rust-book/src/ch01-01-variables-data-types.md

 let thirty_two = tupl.1; // => 32
 ```

-As we will see in the "pattern" chapter, you can use _pattern matching_ to desctructure a tuple value.
+As we will see in the "pattern" chapter, you can use _pattern matching_ to destructure a tuple value.

 ```rust
 let tup = (500, 6.4, 1);